 If you have more time in Italy, you could add extra days pretty much anywhere in this itinerary and you’ll find plenty to do.
 We already included some additional recommendations above.
 And here are a few extra suggestions:

 - You could add some extra time at the Amalfi Coast and also visit Capri Island and Naples.
 So instead of visiting this area on a day trip from Rome, you could stay here for several days.
-See our Amalfi Coast itinerary and Naples day trips for more suggestions on what to see and do there.
+See our Amalfi Coast itinerary and Naples day trips for more suggestions on what to see and do there, and this guide for more information about the best areas to stay in Naples.
 You could easily add at least 5 days to your Italy trip itinerary just for this area – there’s so much to see!

 - If visiting in summer, I also highly recommend adding at least a few days in the beautiful Italian Dolomites.
 You could rent a car in Venice and visit the mountains for a few days, continuing past Verona and Lake Garda and on to Milan.
 Here you can find some Dolomites itinerary suggestions a,d our guide on where to stay in the Dolomites.